shivannis/xandr-docs-public/xandr-docs/articles/monetize/billing.md

 For real-time inventory, Xandr serves as the clearinghouse by paying inventory sellers and then billing buyers.
-Networks and direct mark

-eters pay their managed publishers directly.
+Networks and direct marketers pay their managed publishers directly.
 This section provides resources for accessing and understanding your billing information.